dchristian3188/dchristian3188.github.io/_drafts/Module Tools - Starting Off.md

 <!-- more -->

+If you're new to Plaster, I highly recommended reading [this article first.](http://overpoweredshell.com//Working-with-Plaster/)

-Let's be honest, at this point Plaster Module templates are like... opinions, everyone has one I will be covering mine today, not because I think its better than anyone elses, but because it works for me.
+Let's be honest, at this point Plaster Module templates are like... opinions, everyone has one.
+I will be covering mine today, not because I think its better than anyone elses, but because it works for me.
 That's the whole point of a Plaster.
 Customize it to fit your needs.